ThemisProkos/Electronics-and-VLSI-design/Electronics-Projects/Assignment_4/README.md

 ## 📂 Project Repository Structure & File Guide

+In order the .cir file to run the LTspice software is required in your computer.
 To understand the workflow alongside the final **PDF Report**, the code is mapped directly to the laboratory exercises:

 * `/Section6_Delay/`